seanpue/webpage/output/hi/cv/index.rst

 ..
 Exact dates follow in comments.

 **2015**
+“The Village, The City, and the Tavern: Poetic Soundscapes of Majeed Amjad.”
+Annual Conference on South Asia, University of Wisconsin, Madison.

+..
+23 October 2015

+**2015**
 “Using Bioinformatic Algorithms to Analyze the Politics of Form in Modernist Urdu Poetry.”
 DH 2015: Global Digital Humanities, Sydney.